 As a recording artist, Delandria has been featured on recordings by Fertile Ground (Black Is, 2004), The Kevin Robinson Ensemble (The GOD Factor, 2004), Adidam (Adidam, 2004), Tye Tribbett (Ideas and Concepts, 2004, Life, 2004, Victory, 2005, and Standout, 2007), Judith Christie McCalister (Sound the Trumpet, 2008), and Baltimore's own Micah Smith.
 Fall 2010 marked her release of three CDs on which Mills is showcased her versatility: Kingdom Goes Classical,Be Opened EP, and Be Happy.
 Since then she has released a breathtaking project entitled Just Breathe (2011), an award winning holiday CD entitled Home for the Holidays (2012), Ephphatha (2014), and Resonance is to be released in 2018.

 Mills has extensive teaching credentials.
-She taught Jazz and Classical Flute Performance in the Preparatory department at Peabody from 2011 to 2015.
-In addition to running the Baltimore Flute Academy, Mills currently teaches Applied Flute at The New School of Jazz and Contemporary Music in New York City and General Music/Band at the Henderson Hopkins Partnership School in Baltimore City.
+She teaches Jazz and Classical Flute Performance in the Preparatory department at the Peabody Conservatory of Music, The New School of Jazz and Contemporary Music in New York City, and General Music/Band for the Baltimore City School district.
 In 2010 she founded a summer camp “Kingdom Flute Works,” held annually for all ages.